shynekomaid/newspeek-baudrate/README.md

 8. - Q: Where is database structure?
    - A: [docs/development/database.md](docs/development/database.md)

+9. - Q: How to work with API?
+   - A: I [use Bruno](https://www.usebruno.com) to work with API.
+Bruno collection can be found in bruno folder in this repository

-9. - Q: Answer to test assignment additional task?
+10. - Q: Answer to test assignment additional task?
     - A: I believe this refers to deviceId, and it seems to me that this field has more to do with addresses than users.
 Depending on how the system is set up, I would do the following:

-   If addresses and devices are a one-to-many relationship (where multiple devices can be associated with a single address), I would add the address_id field to the device entity (or table) to establish a relationship with the address.
+    - If addresses and devices are a one-to-many relationship (where multiple devices can be associated with a single address), I would add the address_id field to the device entity (or table) to establish a relationship with the address.

-   If addresses and devices represent a many-to-many relationship (where many devices can be associated with one address, but the same devices can be associated with multiple addresses), I would create a DevicesAddresses join table with device_id and address_id fields to manage the associations.
+    - If addresses and devices represent a many-to-many relationship (where many devices can be associated with one address, but the same devices can be associated with multiple addresses), I would create a DevicesAddresses join table with device_id and address_id fields to manage the associations.

-   Also, I find it strange to represent services as an object.
+    - Also, I find it strange to represent services as an object.
 I would prefer to implement it as an array of objects for better structure and flexibility, as the service can have new fields

 ## Deployment